webpack/react-starter/NOTES/HowStuffWorks.md

 # How Stuff Works
+This documentation is for grasping the overall design.
+No details by intention.
+To get up and running quickly see `/README.md`.

 At first sight, it may not be immediately clear why/how certain things are called/triggered.
 The below explanation points you in the right direction, so you can research further.

 ## How the app is served.